xToshiro/code-compare/README.md

 <a name="english"></a>
 ## 🇺🇸 English

-**Code Comparator Pro** is a robust desktop tool developed in Python for source code comparison (Diff Tool), visualization, and statistical analysis.
+**Code Comparator** is a robust desktop tool developed in Python for source code comparison (Diff Tool), visualization, and statistical analysis.
 Designed to be lightweight, dependency-free, and highly functional.

 > **Developed for:** Jairo Brito
 > **Version:** 2.3